 3. The Red Centre is greener than you imagine

 With a name like the Red Centre, you’d expect everything to be very, well, red.
-But I was surprised at how green it was!
+But I was surprised by how green it was.
 We went in late May after a wetter-than-usual summer, so the desert flora was thriving.
 Bush tomatoes were growing on the sides of the road, desert roses were in bloom in Kings Canyon, and the fuzzy flower of the witchetty bush added a splash of yellow to the rusty-red landscape.

 4. You can’t climb Uluru